Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 3.2 Competition analysis

-It's easy to assume that everyone will visit your new restaurant first, so it is important to research your competition to make this a reality.
+It's easy to assume that everyone will visit your new restaurant first, so it's important to research your competition to make this a reality.

 Then explain to your investors how your restaurant will be different.